-The Chapter entitled “The Secret of Success” makes an interesting claim that the move toward the telos of globalisation is due to historical processes or forces.
+The Chapter entitled “The Secret of Success” makes an interesting claim that the move toward the telos of globalization is due to historical processes or forces.
 Three mechanisms are postulated:

 Harari raises the issue of determinism in his subsequent discussion of how and why it was that Christianity took over the Roman Empire and claims that whilst historians seem to have no difficulty describing how this process occurred they have considerably more difficulty explaining why it occurred.
 He distinguished between these two questions in the following manner:

 “Not only that, but History is what is called a “level two” chaotic system.
 Chaotic systems come in two shapes.
-Level one chaos is chaos that does not react to predictions about it. the weather, for example, is a level one chaotic system.
-Though it is influenced by myriad factors, we can build computer models that take more and more of them into consideration and produce better and better wether forecasts.
-Level two chaos is chaos that reacts to predictions about is and therefore cannot be predicted accurately.
-Markets, for example are a level two chaotic system.
-What will happen if we develop a computer program that forecasts with 100 per cent accuracy the price of oil tomorrow?
-The price of oil will immediately react to the forecast, which would consequently fail to materialise.”
+Level one chaos is chaos that does not react to predictions about it.
+The weather, for example, is a level one chaotic system.
+Though it is influenced by myriad factors, we can build computer models that take more and more of them into consideration and produce better and better weather forecasts.
+Level two chaos is chaos that reacts to predictions about it and therefore cannot be predicted accurately.
+Markets, for example, are a level two chaotic system.
+What will happen if we develop a computer program that forecasts with 100 percent accuracy the price of oil tomorrow?
+The price of oil will immediately react to the forecast, which would consequently fail to materialize.”(p268)

 “Different cultures define the good differently and we have no objective yardstick by which to judge between them.”(p269)